 Loyalty is a concept we use in our lives to determine our relationships’ strength.
 In business, loyalty relates to the relationship between organization and customer base.
-Loyalty is more than how much the customer likes a brand, instead, it is a concept which businesses can use to increase profitability and gain more customers when managed correctly.
+Loyalty is more than how much the customer likes a brand.
+Instead, it is a concept which businesses can use to increase profitability and gain more customers when managed correctly.

 Definition of Customer Loyalty

 Customer loyalty can be defined as a customer’s faithfulness and commitment to a business.
-The measure of loyalty is often based consumer preferences, the degree of satisfaction, the frequency of purchase, fidelity, price sensitivity, and brand advocacy.
+The measure of loyalty is often based on consumer preferences, the degree of satisfaction, the frequency of purchase, fidelity, price sensitivity, and brand advocacy.

 Most loyal customers have what is considered polygamous loyalty.
 As opposed to monogamous loyalty, meaning that consumers spend most of their time and money at one location and only that location; polygamous customers shops at a few locations that offer similar products, but only those few locations.
 Although monogamous loyalty is ideal, polygamous loyalty is not bad for business.
 In fact, it is better.

 Better, in the sense that it is easier to attain.
 Gaining one hundred percent of shoppers’ loyalty is rare.
 One objective of business should be to make their customer’s loyalty as high as possible.
-If an organization focused strictly on monogamous loyalty instead of focusing on customers that may be very loyal to them and other competitors, their chances of growing their customers’ loyalty may decrease because they do not take advantage of polygamous customers.
+If an organization focused strictly on monogamous loyalty instead of focusing on customers that may be very loyal to them and other competitors, their chances of growing their customers’ loyalty might decrease because they do not take advantage of polygamous customers.

 How do You Measure Customer Loyalty

 Customers’ loyalty is a predictor of business success, so learning to manage it is crucial for organizations to understand.
 Managing this type of loyalty is done by knowing how to accurately measure the behavior and engagement of customers.